dotnet/csharplang/proposals/collection-literals.md

 ## Unresolved questions
 [unresolved]: #unresolved-questions

-Hopefully small questions:

 * Can/should the compiler emit Array.Empty for `[]`?
 Should we mandate that it does this, to avoid allocations whenever possible?

 * Should it be legal to create and immediately index into a collection literal?
 Note: this requires an answer to the unresolved question below of whether collection literals have a *natural type*.

 * Stack allocations for huge collections might blow the stack.
 Should the compiler have a heuristic for placing this data on the heap?
 Should the language be unspecified to allow for this flexibility?
-We should follow what the spec/impl does for [`params Span<T>`](https://github.com/dotnet/csharplang/issues/1757).
+We should follow the spec for [`params Span<T>`](https://github.com/dotnet/csharplang/issues/1757).

 * Should we expand on collection initializers to look for the very common `AddRange` method?
 It could be used by the underlying constructed type to perform adding of spread elements potentially more efficiently.
 We might also want to look for things like `.CopyTo` as well.
 There may be drawbacks here as those methods might end up causing excess allocations/dispatches versus directly enumerating in the translated code.